dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/the-ide-git-button.md

 title: "The IDE Git Button"
 ---

-The git button in the <Term id="ide" /> allows you to apply the concept of [version control](dbt-cloud/cloud-ide/the-dbt-ide#version-control) to your project.
+The git button in the IDE allows you to apply the concept of [version control](dbt-cloud/cloud-ide/the-dbt-ide#version-control) to your project.
 This page provides descriptions of each git button command and what they do.

 **Initialize your project**: This is done when first setting up your project.
 Initializing a project will create all required directories and files within an empty repository.
 Note: This option will not display if your repo isn't completely empty (i.e. includes a README file).